 - Within WooCommerce > Settings > Shipping, click into each zone (Postcode Town) and you will see shipping methods and add new methods

 - Here you have three options Flat Rate, Free Shipping & Local Pickup

 - If you choose flat rate and click into it

 - Change the title (if you want) it will be seen on the front-end checkout page.

 - Change the ‘Taxable’ field if you don’t add tax to your shipping costs

 - Add the cost of the shipping and save the changes

 - Repeat 1-6 for all the Shipping Zones and Shipping Methods you want to add

-If you’re struggling with setting up Woocommerce, feel free to get in touch using the form below.
+If you’re struggling with setting up Woocommerce, I am a website designer in Leicester, feel free to get in touch using the form below.
 We’re happy to provide advice if we can, or we can even provide an estimate for setting it up for you.